SnickerdoodleLabs/protocol/documentation/sdql/EXAMPLES.md

                     "recipientAddress",
                     "shippingAddress"
                 ],
-                "data": {...an object to be forwarded with the api call}
+                "data": {...an object to be forwarded with the api call }
             },
             "alternatives": [
                 "c4",
                 "c5"
             ]
         },
-        "c4":{
+        "c4": {
             "description": "a free CrazyApesClub NFT on Avalanche", "chainId": 43114,
             "callback": {